 It’s fair to say that given the current financial climate and state of global health over the last 12 months, we can now see a glimmer of light at the end of the tunnel.
 You may have previously seen posts from the team explaining the importance of Digital Marketing as well as ways of adapting your SEO strategy during the COVID-19 onslaught.
-However it’s high time that we investigate how business owners and eCommerce management teams could be rethinking their strategies for the competitive times that are sure to come.
-This post will look at the which aspects of SEO and PPC you can review to result in impactful changes to your eCommerce strategy.
+However, it’s high time that we investigate how business owners and eCommerce management teams could be rethinking their strategies for the competitive times that are sure to come.
+This post will look at which aspects of SEO and PPC you can review to result in impactful changes to your eCommerce strategy.

 Should I focus on SEO or PPC?